romaricdrigon/EasyGallery/README.txt

 ****** Set a custom thumbnail ******

 It'll first search subfolders for a file named thumbnail.jpg.
 If not found, it'll use the first picture.
-If no picture is found, it'll not display the folder.
+If not found ine the folder, it'll go recursive, search it's first subfolder for a file...

 ****** License ******